Sonukr/react-gitbook/lectures/03-router/07-router-exercise.md

 > *Hint*: You'll need multiple .js files

-> *Food for thought*: Do you have react-router installed for this project?
+> *Food for thought*: Do you have react-router-dom installed for this project?

 > *Hint*: You can instantiate a component with `props` inside of a `<Route>` element.
 An example is below: